fhuertas/mock_decorators/README.md

 * From Pypi, using the following command `pip install mock_decorators`
 * From respository: `pip install git+https://github.com/fhuertas/mock_decorators (for master version)`

+This module can be imported in requirements.txt or setup.py

 ## Usage

 The tests contain examples to use this library but here there are the more useful examples: